 But some people experience a strange post-exercise phenomenon that goes beyond basic aches and pains.
-After lifting weights — usually a hefty dose of biceps and pulling exercises — they find that they can't straighten their arms all the way.
+After lifting weights — usually a hefty dose of biceps and pulling exercises — they find they can't straighten their arms all the way.
 Their elbows just won't do it.

 Video of the Day

-Find out why you might not be able to straighten your arms after a workout and what you can do to resolve the issue.
+Below, find out why you might not be able to straighten your arms after a workout and what you can do to resolve the issue.

 "To repair the damage done to the neuromuscular system, blood flow to the area increases," says Todd Buckingham, PhD, lead exercise physiologist for the Mary Free Bed Sports Performance Lab.
 "This creates inflammation and edema, or swelling."